astronomer/docs/learn/task-groups.md

 ## Passing data through task groups

-When using the `@task_group` decorator of the TaskFlow API you can pass data between before and after the task group as with regular `@task` decorators:
+When using the `@task_group` decorator of the TaskFlow API you can pass data through the task group as with regular `@task` decorators:

 <CodeBlock language="python">{task_group_example}</CodeBlock>